JamesKindon/jkindon.github.io/_posts/2022-05-30-microsoft-azure-snapshot-replication-framework.md

 [![Permissions]({{site.baseurl}}/assets/img/microsoft-azure-snapshot-replication-framework/Permissions.png)]({{site.baseurl}}/assets/img/microsoft-azure-snapshot-replication-framework/Permissions.png)

-Add the code, and set your variables either statically within the script, or within the schedule, if you are doing multiple jobs and sync cycles to different regions.
+Add the [code](https://github.com/JamesKindon/Azure/blob/master/ReplicateAzureSnapshot.ps1), and set your variables either statically within the script, or within the schedule if you are doing multiple jobs and sync cycles to different regions.
 Either is fine.

-Assign a schedule and off you go.
-All output will be pushed to the console so you can review it appropriately.

 *  `SourceSubscriptionID` The source subscription ID of where your snapshots live
 *  `TargetSubscriptionID` If moving cross subscription, this is the target Subscription ID for where your snapshots will sync to